 Charles Galea is an emerging composer from Malta.
-He embarked on studying elementary guitar and music theory back in 2005, adopting a rather challenging but exciting approach.
-Despite being in his late thirties, as well as the countless number of other personal commitments, Galea was not impeded in pursuing his lifelong dream of learning the enchantment that makes music truly inspiring.
+He embarked onto studying elementary guitar and music theory back in 2005 in a rather challenging but exciting approach.
+Despite the fact of being in his late thirties, and needless to mention the countless number of other personal commitments, Galea was not impeded in pursuing the lifelong dream of learning the enchantment that makes music truly inspiring.

-Self-motivation and determination led Galea to complete his Recital Diploma in December 2010, and in 2011, he earned a Bachelor of Music diploma with honours.
+By self-motivation and determination in December 2010, Galea completed his Recital Diploma and in 2011 earned Honors in Bachelor of Music Diploma.

-Shortly thereafter, Galea started experimenting with music composition with other musicians, teachers, and students within the field, eventually leading him to collaborate with Reuben Pace, from whom he acquired considerable insightful information and significant guidance on music composition.
-In December 2012, a variation of Pace’s theme, composed by Galea himself, was performed at the Sala Isouard, Manoel Theatre.
+Shortly thereafter, Galea started experimenting with music composition with other musicians, teachers and students within the subject, eventually leading him to collaborating with Reuben Pace, from whom insightful information and significant guidance into music composition was acquired.
+It was December 2012, where a variation of Pace’s theme, composed by Galea himself, was performed at Sala Isouard, Manoel Theatre.

-Galea also embarked on an ambitious project, that of writing a string quartet, which he named Souls.
-He finished this project within four months, and the work was performed at St James Cavalier, Valletta, on 2nd November 2013.
+Galea embarked on an ambitious project, that of writing a string quartet, Souls.
+He finished this project within 4 months and the work was performed at the St. James Cavalier, Valletta on the 2nd of November 2013.

-In 2015, mentored by Raymond Sciberras, Galea presented and obtained an ALCM Diploma in Composition from the Thames Valley University in London, while voluntarily teaching music theory in the Paola Band Club.
+In 2015, mentored by Raymond Sciberras, he presented and obtained an ALCM Diploma in Composition from the Thames Valley University in London, while teaching voluntarily Theory of Music in the Paola Band Club.

-In March 2017, ‘46664 (Mandela’s Cell)’, a piano piece written in a contemporary idiom, was chosen to be performed in the New Composers and Performers Concert at the Teatru Salesjan, Sliema.
-It was performed magnificently by the distinguished Mr Alex Vella Gregory.
+In March 2017, ‘46664 (Mandela’s Cell)’, a piano piece, written in a contemporary idiom, was chosen to take part in the New Composers and Performers Concert in Teatru Salesjan Sliema.
+It was performed magnificently by the distinguished Mr. Alex Vella Gregory.

-In 2018, he presented and obtained a LmusLCM Diploma in Composition, Music Evaluation on Set Work and Orchestration from the Thames Valley University in London.
-He also enrolled in a two-year course, a Diploma in Wind Band Studies, at the University of Malta.
-Also in 2018, a piano piece called ‘Romanza in un Pomeriggio d’Autunno’ was shortlisted in the distinct competition 7 Notes Experiment by the Armenian composer, Serj Tankian.
-The whole experience can be found in the following link: https://www.7notesexperiment.com/
+In 2018, he presented and obtained a LmusLCM Diploma in Composition, music evaluation on a set work and Orchestration from the Thames Valley University in London.
+Also, in 2018 a piano piece called ‘Romanza in un Pomeriggio d’Autunno’ was shortlisted in the distinct competition 7 Notes Experiment by the Armenian composer, Serj Tankian.
+The whole experience can be found on https://www.7notesexperiment.com/

-In 2019, ‘Porta Coeli’, an organ piece, was shortlisted in the Hearing Orpheus Today, another distinguished competition.
-More information on this competition can be found in the following link.
+In 2019, ‘Porta Coeli’, an organ piece, was shortlisted in the Hearing Orpheus Today composer competition.

-At present, Galea is still committed to his musical journey and is supplementing his studies in instrumentation, music technology, practical issues in playing and conducting, solfege techniques, and orchestration while gaining experience in applying theoretical knowledge in novel compositions of artistic music.
+At present, Galea is still committed to his musical journey and is supplementing his studies in instrumentation, music technology, practical issues in playing and conducting, solfege techniques and orchestration, while gaining experience in applying theoretical knowledge into novel compositions of artistic music.